swiftwasm/blog.swiftwasm.org/Content/posts/5-5-released.md

 ## Acknowledgements

-We'd like to thank [our sponsors](https://github.com/sponsors/swiftwasm) for their support, which allowed us to continue working on SwiftWasm and related project.
+We'd like to thank [our sponsors](https://github.com/sponsors/swiftwasm) for their support, which allowed us to continue working on the SwiftWasm toolchain and related projects.

 Many thanks to [MacStadium](https://www.macstadium.com) for giving us access to Apple Silicon hardware.
 Without their help it would be close to impossible to set up CI for enabling full M1 support in our toolchain.